vighneshiyer/vighneshiyer.com/content/research/events/2025_04-shaping_ai-laude_institute/index.md

 A vision for Berkeley-style research labs for shaping AI by Patterson and Andy

+What is AI?
+To them it is just language models, at least from the moonshots they propose.
+They don't consider things like self-driving "AI" in this context, even though clearly it will induce demand with lower cost and eliminate jobs.
+In fact, I take issue with this notion of elasticity for goods where human labor itself becomes obsolete.

 - Doctors need a new model.
 Cartels exist at every level of the medical system - insurance that can't price risk, doctor schooling that is onerous, LLMs replacing doctors for diagnosis, need a new hospital model which is oriented around generalist doctors who perform operations and blood draws and imaging and a host of AI helping perform diagnosis
 - pharmacy cartel, dentist cartel, optometry cartel - cartels everywhere!
 - concierge medicine, people taking longevity into their own hands